Ford Motor Company PESTEL/PESTLE Analysis

 3. Increasing governmental effort for infrastructure in developing countries (opportunity)

 Governments are increasingly supporting technological innovation to enhance economic conditions.
-This situation provides opportunity for Ford to use governmental incentives for innovation, environmentally friendly products and sustainability.
+This situation provides an opportunity for Ford to use governmental incentives for innovation, environment-friendly products, and sustainability.
 Ford also has the opportunity to expand its operations based on trade agreements, which make it easier for companies to enter foreign markets.
-In addition, high-growth developing countries are improving their infrastructure, including transportation infrastructure.
+In addition, high-growth countries are improving their infrastructure, including transportation infrastructure.
 This remote/macro-environment condition contributes to the increasing demand for vehicles in these countries, thereby giving Ford Motor Company the opportunity to grow internationally.
-This component of the PESTEL/PESTLE analysis shows that the political external factors create significant opportunities for Ford’s growth and expansion.
+This component of the PESTLE analysis shows that the political external factors create significant opportunities for Ford’s growth and expansion.

 Economic Factors Important to Ford